AccessData: History

 AccessData was founded in 1987 by Eric Thompson.

 On 1 January 2015, AccessData split into two companies.
 The first company retained the name and digital forensics products whilst the second company, Resolution1 Security, split to focus on cyber incident response products.
 On 15 May 2015, AccessData announced that the sale of Resolution1 Security had been completed.

 In December 2020, AccessData was acquired by Exterro.
 It was reported that Exterro paid over $100 million USD to purchase the company.

 Products

 Forensic Toolkit (FTK)

 Forensic Toolkit, or FTK, is a computer forensics software that scans a hard drive looking for various information.
-It is an well-known and widely used piece of software amongst those working in digital forensics.
+It is a well-known and widely used piece of software amongst those working in digital forensics.
 It can, for example, locate deleted emails and scan disks for strings to use them as a password dictionary to crack encryption or hashes.
 AccessData also created a similar tool called AD Lab.